mdnieman/website/content/working/_index.md

 ## Working Papers

+<a href="../materials/Nieman & Peterson - Long Run Confidence.pdf" target=_blank>Long Run Confidence: Estimating Confidence Intervals when using Long Run Multipliers</a> (with Dave Peterson)

 <a href="../materials/Coercion and Cooperation.pdf" target=_blank>Coercion and Cooperation: A Balancing Act
 Between Established and Rising Powers</a> (with Isaac Barrash)

 <a href="../materials/CNW-DougWhistlePolitics.pdf" target=_blank>The Effects of Dog-Whistle Politics on Political Violence</a> (with Olga Chyzh and Clay Webb)

 <a href="../materials/Climate Change and Electoral Outcomes.pdf" target=_blank>A Watershed Moment: Climate Change and Election Outcomes</a>

-<a href="../materials/NP-MPSA.pdf" target=_blank>Long Run Confidence: Estimating Confidence Intervals when using Long Run Multipliers</a> (with Dave Peterson)

 <a href="../materials/Structural_Selection.pdf" target=_blank>Modeling Structural Selection in Disaggregated Event Data</a> (with Olga Chyzh and Doug Gibler)